ClimateVoice/gifmaker/README.md

 Lastly, make this your new Twitter, LinkedIn, or Facebook profile picture to help spread the word!! :)

+## Alternatives

+Alternatively, you could use the [gifmaker on giphy](https://giphy.com/create/gifmaker).
+Just upload your three images (profile picture, 2.png, 3.png) and it will create/host the gif for you!

 ## A bit more about ClimateVoice
 Our mission is to mobilize the voice of the workforce to urge companies to go “all in” on climate, both in business practices and policy advocacy.